3DOM-FBK/deep-image-matching/README.md

 ```bash
 python main.py --gui
 ```

+Please note that the GUI is currently out of date and should be upgraded to the latest version of Deep-Image-Matching.
+We will update it soon, thank you for your patience.

 ## Advanced usage

 For advanced usage, please refer to the [documentation](https://3dom-fbk.github.io/deep-image-matching/) and/or check the `scripts` directory.